premail/premail/README.md

   exist for including pseudo-CSS styles (such as hover states) for email clients that support them, as well as styles specifically targeting Gmail.

-- A plain-text version of your email is optionally created, and (we humbly argue) Premail does a much better job than most email services at rendering it.
-While only a small number of your recipients will see the plain-text version,
-  [they are important for email deliverability](https://www.litmus.com/blog/best-practices-for-plain-text-emails-a-look-at-why-theyre-important/).
+- A plain-text version of your email is optionally created, and Premail does a much better job than most email services at rendering it.
+While only a small number of your recipients will see the plain-text version, [they are important for email deliverability](https://www.litmus.com/blog/best-practices-for-plain-text-emails-a-look-at-why-theyre-important/).
   Within the plain-text version options, you can easily control whether certain elements like navigation or header/banner areas are included.